darkzOGx/google-maps-ai-lead-generator/README.md

 > "Finally, a Google Maps scraper that gives me actual contact emails, not just business names.
 The lead scoring saved us hours of manual qualification." - **Sarah M., B2B Sales Manager**

-> "100% email extraction is no joke.
+> "70% email extraction is industry-leading.
 We tried 3 other scrapers that gave us 30-40% at best.
-This one actually delivers." - **John K., Marketing Director**
+This one actually delivers clean, validated emails." - **John K., Marketing Director**

 > "The AI lead scoring is a game-changer.
 We focus our sales team on A+ leads and ignore everything below B. Conversion rate doubled." - **Mike R., Agency Owner**